 - D. If you have earned 60 semester credit hours, with a minimum cumulative GPA of 2.0 on a 4.0 scale in relevant transfer courses that apply toward the baccalaureate degree, but do not have a degree, your admission application will be evaluated case-by-case for determining admission to the baccalaureate program. - E. If you are a college or university transfer applicant, you must have at least 60 college credit hours, with a minimum cumulative GPA of 2.0 on a 4.0 scale in relevant transfer courses that apply toward the baccalaureate degree. - II.
 Admission to the associate degree programs shall include the following criteria: - A. You must have a standard high school diploma, a high school equivalency diploma (GED), or previously demonstrated competency (15 credits with C or higher) in college credit postsecondary course work. - B. If you have met all requirements for a standard high school diploma except for earning passing scores on the 10th grade FCAT (or approved alternate), you may be eligible to be admitted to a degree-seeking program.
-Contact Enrollment Services at 863-784-7408 for more information. - C. If you are home schooled, a signed affidavit must be submitted by your parent or legal guardian attesting that you have completed a home education program pursuant to the requirements of prevailing Florida Statutes. - D. You may be required to take a placement test.
-The minimum scores are defined in the latest SFSC College Catalog. - E. You must submit an official transcript(s) or documentation of all course work completed. - F. High school transcripts are required if you are applying for financial aid. - III.
-Admission to the certificate programs shall include the following criteria: - A. You may be required to take a placement test. - B. If you are in the Advanced Technical Diploma Program or the College Credit Certificate Program, you must submit an official transcript or documentation of all course work completed. - C. High school transcripts are required if you are applying for financial aid. - IV.
-Admission to State of Florida High School Diploma (GED) Program shall include the following criteria: - A. You must be at least 16 years of age. - B. You must take the complete battery of the Tests of Adult Basic Education (TABE).
+Contact Enrollment Services at 863-784-7408 for more information. - C. If you are home schooled, a signed affidavit must be submitted by your parent or legal guardian attesting that you have completed a home education program pursuant to the requirements of prevailing Florida Statutes. - You may be required to take a placement test.
+The minimum scores are defined in the latest SFSC College Catalog. - E. You must submit an official transcript(s) or documentation of all course work completed. - F. High school transcripts are required if you are applying for financial aid. - G. If you are an international student, you must have your transcripts evaluated by a recognized international transcript evaluation service. - III.
+Admission to the certificate programs shall include the following criteria: - A. You may be required to take a placement test. - B. If you are in the Applied Technology Diploma Program or the College Credit Certificate Program, you must submit an official transcript or documentation of all course work completed. - High school transcripts are required if you are applying for financial aid. - D. If you are an international student, you must have your transcripts evaluated by a recognized international transcript evaluation service.

-- C. You must register for the appropriate class based on the TABE scores.
-You will be enrolled in an ABE class if at least one score is below 9.0. or a GED class if all scores are 9.0 or above. - V. Admission to some programs is selective as a result of limited space, age or other special requirements.
-You are admitted to these programs based on the date your completed application is received and all program requirements are met.
+- IV.
+Admission to State of Florida High School Diploma (GED) Program shall include the following criteria: - A. You must be at least 16 years of age. - B. You must take the complete battery of the Tests of Adult Basic Education (TABE). - C. You must register for the appropriate class based on the TABE scores.
+You will be enrolled in an ABE class if at least one score is below 9.0 or a GED class if all scores are 9.0 or above. - V. Admission to some programs is selective as a result of limited space, age or other special requirements.
+You are admitted to these programs based on the date your completed program application is received and all program requirements are met.
 For more information on selective programs, see Admission to Selective Programs section of this College Catalog.

 APPLICATION FEE - SFSC requires a \$15.00 non-refundable application fee for all new applicants, re-applicants (previous SFSC students who have not taken classes at SFSC in the past 12 months).
-Students applying as dual enrollment, adult education, community education or corporate education students will be exempt.
+Students applying as dual enrollment, adult education, or transient will be exempt.